-The Marketing Dashboard aggregates and summarizes marketing performance at a high level in aggregate and by channel and vendor.
+The Marketing Dashboard aggregates and summarizes marketing performance at a company-wide level and by channel and vendor.
 With the analysis and visualizations in the marketing dashboard, Daasity merchants should be able to identify:

 You must identify a Vendor in both the Channel Mapping & Marketing Spend sheets in order for orders to be properly attributed to that Channel & Vendor.
 This is important for spend reporting and ROAS, CPO and CPA reports.

 Pro vendors receive additional functionality in their marketing explores that is not available to Growth merchants: